The Peanut Revolution of George Washington Carver

 The Bulletin’s Impact on Society

-Carver’s bulletin transcended the common view of peanuts as mere snacks.
+Carver’s bulletin changed the common view of peanuts as simple snacks.
 The publication sparked interest and excitement around peanut cultivation and consumption.
-It played an important part in increasing the demand for peanuts and establishing them in American agriculture.
+It increased the demand for peanuts and established them in American agriculture.

 Carver’s Impact on Southern Agriculture and Economy

-- Vulnerable to pests like the bol weevil
+- Vulnerable to pests like the boll weevil.

-Carver’s push for diversified crops had a positive effect on the economy as well.
+Carver’s push for diversified crops also had a positive effect on the economy.
 He helped revive an economy that had been sluggish and reliant on a single crop.
 New markets and opportunities were now available to Southern farmers.
 Most of them took advantage of these options and found themselves with a new source of revenue.
 This was like a snowball that stimulated local economies.

 Other Significant Work